Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Nothing happened.
 There was no flash of timeless black, no **thump** of air being bullied.
 The room around him steadfastly refused to vanish.

 *Horror* flooded his limbs and accelerated them.
 He rushed to a console and attempted to contact the Grave on every channel available to him.
-He even braved an aggressive injection through dataspace…only to find the *Entity* waiting, infesting and crawling around the dataspace adjacent to Watcher’s Grave like a mass of triumphant carnivorous maggots.
+He even braved an aggressive injection through dataspace... only to find the *Entity* waiting, infesting and crawling around the dataspace adjacent to Watcher’s Grave like a mass of triumphant carnivorous maggots.

 No other signal.
 No beacon.
 No response to his communications.
 Nothing.
 The Watcher’s Grave was *gone.*